I’m Luke. I’m currently living in England and I teach English online to adults.

 I joined the English teaching industry in 2008, with a two-year stint in Japanese elementary schools.
-In 2011 I got CELTA-qualified in Hamburg, followed by several years of being constantly on the move; during this time I worked in Poland, Austria, Germany, Bulgaria, the UK and China.
+In 2011 I got my teaching certificate, followed by several years of being constantly on the move; during this time I worked in Poland, Austria, Germany, Bulgaria, the UK and China.
 Most of my work was with teenagers on short, intensive courses and during this time I got interested in the practicalities of lesson planning and creating content and activities for use in the classroom.

 I’m Ayah.
 I’ve been working in the educational games industry since 2011, including projects for companies such as Nickelodeon, Lexitoys and Odyssey Toys.
 I’ve always been interested in education and psychology and I’ve tutored kids in mathematics, electronics, Arabic and English.
 In my spare time I’ve also volunteered to help kids with learning difficulties and written and designed campaign materials to raise awareness of mental health.

 I’m helping Luke to design and market this site and also giving him a kick up the backside when he gets lazy!

 Important note on copyright

 All of the written content here is freely available to teachers and students and you may download, copy, store or print it: if you do this, please add a note acknowledging it as our work.

 You may refer to or build upon this material on your own website, but please add a link to our site as well as a note acknowledging it as our work.

 Most of the photos and videos on this site are not ours and the rights belong to their respective owners.